changrita1114/machine-learning-challenge/README.md

 The NN has highest accuray (0.91).
 The gridsearch scores of RF and LR are 0.89 and 0.89, respectively.

 ### Summary
-The results are consistent with a previous study which showed that NN and RF show a higher efficiency compared to LR (Pashchenko et al., 2018).
+The results are consistent with a previous study which showed that NN and RF showed a higher efficiency compared to LR (Pashchenko et al., 2018).

 ### Reference
 Pashchenko I.N., Sokolovsky K.V., Gavras P. (2018).
 Machine learning search for variable stars.
 Mon.
 Not.
 R. Astron. doi: 10.1093/mnras/stx3222